Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 ```

 ### Load audio files from path into audio objects
-Loading sound modules into the sampler objects might be convenient to do a play or export operation for whole musicpy data strcutures,
+Loading sound modules into the daw objects might be convenient to do a play or export operation for whole musicpy data strcutures,
 but sometimes we need to operate on more single audio files one by one.
 You can use `sound` class to load an audio file from a file path
 and could use its `sounds` attribute (which is an AudioSegment object) in a chord type or piece type as an audio clip.
 An AudioSegment object
 could be used as a note in a chord type, and since piece type is built upon chord types, an AudioSegment object also works in piece types.